 Blackboard Collaborate is a real-time video conferencing tool integrated into every Blackboard course that lets you add files, share applications, and use a virtual whiteboard to interact.
 Collaborate opens right in your Chrome or Firefox browser, so you don’t have to install any software to join a session.
 It will work on phones and tablets without needing an additional app.
 Find out more in this guide.

-We have collated the questions most frequently asked by UoS students about Blackboard Collaborate and have compiled this useful list.
+We have collated the questions most frequently asked by UoS colleagues about Blackboard Collaborate and have compiled this useful list.

-If you already have a question, you may find the answer here.
+If you already have a question or technical issue, you may find the answer here.